kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 launched in its scope are complete.

 When using `GlobalScope.async` there is no structure that binds several coroutines to a smaller scope.
-The coroutines started from a global scope are all independent; their lifetime is limited only by the lifetime of the whole application.
+The coroutines started from the global scope are all independent; their lifetime is limited only by the lifetime of the whole application.
 It is possible to store a reference to the coroutine started from the global scope and wait for its completion or cancel it explicitly, but it won't happen automatically as it would with a structured one.